 While this works for small networks, the crawlers must account for a significant amount of peers in the network for this change to be noticeable.
+The generated K_n needs to be at least as big as the smallest regular component in the botnet, which is not feasible.

-In our experiments on a snapshot of the Sality [8] botnet exported from BMS over the span of 21st to 28th April 2021, even 1 iteration were enough to get distinct pagerank senenough values to detect sensors and crawlers.
+In our experiments on a snapshot of the Sality [8] botnet obtained from BMS over the span of 21st to 28th April 2021 even 1 iteration were enough to get distinct enough values to detect sensors and crawlers.